raspberrypilearning/parents-guide/using.md

 sudo apt-get upgrade -y
 ```

-### A note of `sudo`
+### A note on `sudo`
 - `sudo` is short for **super user do**.
 It is basically running a command as an administrator.
-Many commands need adminstrator permission to run, so need to be typed using `sudo`.
+Many commands need administrator permission to run, so need to be typed using `sudo`.

 ## Other useful commands
-- You can use the GUI for most things on the Raspberry Pi, but many online tutorials and guides will assume you're using a terminal, so it is best to become aquinted with a few terminal commands.
+- You can use the GUI for most things on the Raspberry Pi, but many online tutorials and guides will assume you're using a terminal, so it is best to become acquainted with a few terminal commands.

 | Command     | Name             | Example                            | Description                                                        |
 |-------------|------------------|------------------------------------|--------------------------------------------------------------------|